morrrrrrrr/pathfinding/README.md

 ## Requirements

-C++ 14 or later
+C++ 17 or later

 ## Documentation

-All of the introduced types are under `namespace pathfinding` Introduced Types:
+These are the Types introduced in `namespace pathfinding`

 - [Node](#node)
 - [Grid](#grid)
 - [Pathfinder](#pathfinder)